sara-nl/griddocs/source/Pages/Advanced/grid_certificates.rst

 Using the modulus to see whether a key and a certificate match
 ==============================================================

-The modulus is a short message which can be used to identify a private key and the key which was signed with the certificate.
-If they match, the certificate signs that private key.
-If not, you may have mixed up different key or certificate files.
+The modulus is a short message that can be used to identify if a private key and certificate match.
+If they do not match, the private key and certificate are useless.

 To find the modulus of your key, use::

-  openssl rsa -in userkey.pem -noout -modulus
+  openssl rsa -in userkey.pem -noout -modulus | openssl md5

-which requires the key which you used to protect your key file.
+You will be asked to provide the password you used to protect your key file.
 To find the modulus of your certificate, use::

-  openssl x509 -in usercert.pem -noout -modulus
+  openssl x509 -in usercert.pem -noout -modulus | openssl md5

-If the moduli of the key file and the certificate file do not match, you cannot use that combination to identify yourself.
+If the md5 sum of the moduli of the key file and the certificate file do not match, you cannot use that combination to identify yourself.